No account required for local setup. Open setup guide

 Why CVC?

-Use local setup to get started in your own workflow, then sign in later when you want hosted review, private repo access, or team features.
+Stay local at first, then sign in only when you want private repo review, shared links, or team workflows.

 Pricing